Private Haemorrhoid Clinic, London

 He will perform clinical examination including a proctoscopy, where a small plastic telescope is inserted into the back passage to confirm a diagnosis.

-Once a diagnosis is made he advise you whether your haemorrhoids are suitable for treatment with the Rafaelo procedure.
-If they are, you can have the option to proceed to treatment during the same consultation.
-If they are not, he will advise you on what other treatments are available.
+Once a diagnosis is made he advise you whether your haemorrhoids are suitable for treatment and discuss the treatment options with you.
+You may have the option to proceed to treatment during the same consultation with our ‘See & Treat’ service, but in some cases treatment may be carried out at a separate appointment.

 The Rafaelo procedure: